 - 12 Slow Cooker Budget Dinner Recipes eCookbook

 - 16 of Our Best Slow Cooker Chicken Recipes eCookbook

 - 16 To-Die-For Recipes with Cake Mix Free eCookbook

 - 17 Easy Recipes for a Slow Cooker eCookbook

-- 18 Holiday Slow Cooker Meals and Ideas eCookbook
+- 18 of Our Best Slow Cooker Soups, Stews and Chili Recipes Free eCookbook

 - All-Star Slow Cooker Recipes: 9 Of Our Best Slow Cooker Main Dishes

 - Great Ground Beef Recipes: 13 Slow Cooker Ground Beef Recipes